shabnammirzoeva/Sprint-Planning-Notes/README.md

 - <strike>  HU - Operational Update T&Cs for FPR #368 </strike>
 - <strike>  IT: Chargeback list of cases with a claim reported #372 </strike>
 - [DEPRIORITIZED]Ingress and infra #365
--[IN PROGRESS]  FE: new temp UI for internal AaaS #350
+- [IN PROGRESS]  FE: new temp UI for internal AaaS #350